ArjunMalhotra07/Student_Manager/README.md

  1. Contains the frontend codebase which is written in Flutter Framework.
  2. Consists of the backend codebase written in Golang.

-Here is the illustration that will take you through to a video which has demonstrated as to how the application works in and out!
+Here is the illustration wherein it is demonstrated as to how the application works in and out!